linode/apl-docs/docs/get-started/installation/sops.md

 sidebar_label: SOPS
 ---

-If you would like the secrets in the `values` repository to be encrypted, you will have to use [sops](https://github.com/mozilla/sops) that is used by APL for encryption.
+If you would like sensitive information in the `values` repository to be encrypted, you will have to use [sops](https://github.com/mozilla/sops).

 ## Use SOPS with an external Key Management Service (KMS)